Joschiller/LanguageProvider/Documentation.md

 >
 > `LanguageProvider.ConfigureLanguages(new Dictionary<string, byte[]> {{ "English", Properties.Resources.EnglishLanguageFile }}, "English");`
 >
-> To automatically update components that need strings in their GUI implement the `UpdatedLanguageUser` interface accordingly.
+> To automatically update components that need strings in their GUI implement the `UpdatedLanguageUser` interface accordingly and use `RegisterUnique(UpdatedLanguageUser)` or `Register(UpdatedLanguageUser)` and `Unregister(UpdatedLanguageUser)` to receive automatic updates.
+>
+> `Register(UpdatedLanguageUser)` and `Unregister(UpdatedLanguageUser)` should normally be used for all user controls in applications as they could be instantiated several times.
+>
+> `RegisterUnique(UpdatedLanguageUser)` should normally be used for different windows in applications that can only be instantiated once.
 >
 > The configured languages can be retrieved using `LanguageList` as well as `DefaultLanguage` and `CurrentLanguage`.